9r3i/ai-setup-package/readme.md

 # AI Setup Package
 - Just only one file ```setup.exe``` for helping AI users build their own Windows app.
-- The app is build using AI APP extension.
+- The app is built using AI APP extension.

 # Installation